-We just couldn't resist adding the steam generator noises to the FL9, and we only wish we'd thought of it with a lot of our earlier engines, because it is so completely awesome.
+We just couldn't resist adding the steam generator noises to the FL9 because they are so completely awesome.
 If you have other F units that could use some neat-o steam generator sounds (along with all of our other great sound features), you can order new Steam-Equipped sound decoders from Rapido.